ehsan1980-sk/Kensington_Expert_Mouse_PMW3389_Arduino/README.md

 # Sketch Descriptions
 * PMW3389DM-Mouse/
-  * Mouse with  high polling rate and 4 mian buttons: Left, Right, Middle, Back, plus 2 user-definable Keyboard buttons
+  * Mouse with  high polling rate and 4 main buttons: Left, Right, Middle, Back, plus 2 user-definable Keyboard buttons
   * Default CPI and debounce time can be set (see #define sections in the source code)
   * Cycle through CPI with button combo (back + right click), LED will update to show which mode is selected